HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   <figcaption>{{ figure_link(caption="The percentage of certificates issued per issuer (top 10)", sheets_gid="215876282", sql_file="tls_ca_issuers_pages.sql") }}</figcaption>
 </figure>

-Compared to last year, we can see that the then popular R3 intermediate certificate from [Let's Encrypt](https://letsencrypt.org/) has disappeared as an issuer.
-This was expected because it has since [expired (in September 2025\)](https://crt.sh/?id=3334561879) so even last year the replacement with other intermediates had already started.
-The [R10 and R11 intermediate certificates](https://letsencrypt.org/2024/03/19/new-intermediate-certificates.html) are the new certificates that are taking over from R3.
-There are now two intermediate RSA certificates (R10 and R11) and two intermediate ECDSA certificates (E5 and E6) with the [explicit goal of trying to prevent intermediate key pinning](https://letsencrypt.org/2024/03/19/new-intermediate-certificates.html#rotating-issuance).
-The only certificate in the top 5 issuers that is not from Let's Encrypt is WE1, which is part of [Google Trust Services](https://pki.goog/) (GTS).
+Compared to last year, we can see that the then popular R3 intermediate certificate from <a hreflang="en" href="https://letsencrypt.org/">Let's Encrypt</a> has disappeared as an issuer.
+This was expected because it has since <a hreflang="en" href="https://crt.sh/?id=3334561879">expired (in September 2025\)</a> so even last year the replacement with other intermediates had already started.
+The <a hreflang="en" href="https://letsencrypt.org/2024/03/19/new-intermediate-certificates.html">R10 and R11 intermediate certificates</a> are the new certificates that are taking over from R3.
+There are now two intermediate RSA certificates (R10 and R11) and two intermediate ECDSA certificates (E5 and E6) with the <a hreflang="en" href="https://letsencrypt.org/2024/03/19/new-intermediate-certificates.html#rotating-issuance">explicit goal of trying to prevent intermediate key pinning</a>.
+The only certificate in the top 5 issuers that is not from Let's Encrypt is WE1, which is part of <a hreflang="en" href="https://pki.goog/">Google Trust Services</a> (GTS).
 Also from GTS in the list is WR1.
 These certificates seem part of the new generation of intermediate certificates from GTS, expiring among others the GTS CA 1P5 issuer seen last year.

 The total share of sites using a certificate of Let's Encrypt has gone down slightly to 52.6% from 56% in the last edition.
 One of the contributing factors as can be seen in the data is the larger share of certificates issued by the WE1 certificate from GTS, although the total share by GTS-issued certificates (WE1 and others) has not been calculated.